 Members of the general public have a right to inspect the public documents of a company available at the office of the Registrar of Companies in Bermuda.
 These documents include the company's memorandum of association (or memorandum of continuance), including its objects and powers, and certain alterations to the memorandum of association (or memorandum of continuance).
 The shareholders have the additional right to inspect the bye-laws of the company, minutes of general meetings and the company's audited financial statements, which must be presented to the annual general meeting.
 The register of members of a company is also open to inspection by shareholders and by members of the general public without charge.
-The register of members is required to be open for inspection for not less than two hours in any business day (subject to the ability of a company to close the register of members for not more than thirty days in a year).
+The register of members for not more than thirty days in a year).
 A company is required to maintain its share register in Bermuda but may, subject to the provisions of the Companies Act, establish a branch register outside of Bermuda.
 A company is required to keep at its registered office a register of directors and officers that is open for inspection for not less than two hours in any business day by members of the public without charge.
 A company is also required to file with the Registrar of Companies in Bermuda a list of its directors to be maintained on a register, which register will be available for public inspection subject to such conditions as the Registrar may impose and on payment of such fee as may be prescribed.
 Bermuda law does not, however, provide a general right for shareholders to inspect or obtain copies of any other corporate records.